esy/esy/docs/what-why.md

 * Isolates each package environment by exposing only those packages which are defined as dependencies.

-* Fast parallel builds which are agressively cached (even across different projects).
+* Fast parallel builds which are aggressively cached (even across different projects).

 * Keeps the ability to use packages published on opam repository.